AdguardTeam/AdguardKnowledgeBase/02.windows/04.solving-problems/12.possible-dns-leaks/docs.en.md

 * go to the *Advanced settings*
 * scroll down to the *Fallback servers* section
+* check the *Use custom servers* option
+* then find the *List of custom fallback servers* section and enter custom fallback servers one per line

+or

+* go to the *Advanced settings*
+* scroll down to the *Fallback servers* section
 * check the *Don’t use fallback servers* option

 or